MrGrasss/TeleBlitz-BestTelebot/README.md

       work with the channel its @.
 Make sure that atleast one of your clients is in this channel through manually verifying if needed.

-    - Group Advertiser: For this feature you will find a config similar to the others, I recommend to put seconds between forwards to around 30-60 to not encounter any floodwaits.
-If your trying to go faster you should use multiple accounts so if one account gets flood for long enough the other can take over.
-Using a HQ account will drastically improve the performance of this functionality.
+    - Group Advertiser: For this feature you will find a config similar to the others, I recommend to put clients seconds between to around 45-60 to not encounter any floodwaits.
+Using multiple accounts will speed this process up x the amount of clients which I do recommend if your using over 40 groups to advertise in.

 ## Suggestions / Feedback